VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 The second approach is to implement the tests by interacting with the MVC controller classes.
-In the longer-term, this approach will be less fragile at the cost of an intially more complex implementation that requires some knowledge of the internal implementation of the system.
+In the longer-term, this approach will be less fragile at the cost of an initially more complex implementation that requires some knowledge of the internal implementation of the system.
 The following code samples show an example of this approach.

-First, a scenario from the **SelfRegistrationEndToEndWithControllers.feature** file in the Features\UserInterface\Controllers\Registration older:
+First, an example scenario from the **SelfRegistrationEndToEndWithControllers.feature** file in the Features\UserInterface\Controllers\Registration project folder:

 ```
 Scenario: End to end Registration implemented using controllers